spencerdezartsmith/Vinyl/README.md

 ```
 - Navigate to `http://localhost:3000/`
 - Once you sign up a user, you can run `npm run db:reviews` to populate some dummy reviews.
+- You are now able to navigate all around the site freely
+- Have opinions
+- Have fun :)

+####Screenshots

+Author:

+Spencer Dezart-Smith